DECRYPT¶

 DEFAULT NULL) RETURN RAW

-The signature of the DECRYPT
+The signature of the DECRYPT procedure is:

 DECRYPT